About Me

 - Teide Observatory, Tenerife (2025): Conducted multi-band photometry and produced HR diagrams from observational data using the IAC-80 telescope.

-- Independent Project: Modelling rotational effects in neutron stars using RNS and LORENE.
+- Independent Project: Modeling rotational effects in neutron stars using RNS and LORENE.

 Research Focus